effective communication tips for couples

 Use “I” statements instead of “you” statements

 Oftentimes, I think it is easy for us to unintentionally point the finger at our spouses by saying things like, “You never help out around the house.”
 These kinds of statements may seem harsh, and your partner may feel ambushed by them, as it places the blame directly on your spouse.
-When in fact, the underlying issue that you are trying to convey is how you actually feel about something.
+In reality, the underlying issue that you are trying to convey is how you actually feel about something.

-In a way, our body language is a form of non-verbal communication.
+Our body language is a form of non-verbal communication.
 Although body language may be something we observe, it has the power to speak VOLUMES – especially when considering communication in relationships (Smith).
 When your spouse is speaking, turn your body towards them, look them in the eyes, and let them know that they have your full, undivided attention.
-Be present in the conversation, and don’t let any distractions get in the way.
+Be present in the conversation and don’t let any distractions get in the way.